ISS-SOA/FlipFlap_HW/README.md

 ## Your Assignment

 **Files you CANNOT change:**
 You are given two application files: `tsv_to_yml.rb`, `yml_to_tsv.rb`.
-Do not edit these files.
+Do NOT edit these files (except to solve rubocop issues with them).
 These two command line applications will be able convert between TSV and Yaml data formats using the `FlipFlap` class, once you complete the assignment.

 **Files you MUST edit:**
 The `FlipFlap` class is in `flip_flap.rb`, which you may modify.